jeffhowarth/ee-edu/src/geoMethods.md

-# __geoMethods__
+# __geo module__

-geoMethods is a collection of, well, methods that I wrote and packaged in a way that will allow you to use the methods without having to write them from scratch.
+The geo module is a collection of methods that I am writing and packaging in a way that will allow you to use the methods without having to write them from scratch.

 I wrote these methods for two reasons: